skullzarmy/a11y-tester-wordpress-plugin/readme.txt

 = 1.0.5 =
 * Restyled results summary and table

+= 1.0.6 =
+* Implemented iframe scoping to securely run accessibility tests.
+* Enhanced performance and security by refactoring the iframe generation and execution code.

 == License ==

 This WordPress Plugin is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License or any later version.